thanhdxuan/anki-oxforddictionary/README.md

 - Audio

-   The `url` to the audio that contains pronuncitation of this word.
+   The `url` to the audio that contains the pronunciation of this word.

    Example: `https://www.oxfordlearnersdictionaries.com/media/english/uk_pron/d/def/defin/definition__gb_2.mp3`